KrishnaK02/Projects/README.md

-Here's where I put my mini projects codes.
+Hello!
+My name is Krishna.
+A CS undergrad pivoting towards analytics space.
+Here's where I put my learnings in the form of codes.